What’s a Facebook Pixel?

 As their categories already suggest, ‘Clicks to Website’ will measure the spend on each advertisement clicks that redirects users to your website.

-This means people who immediately closes your landing page without moving down the bottom of the sales funnel are being charged as leads.
+This means people who immediately close your landing page without moving down the bottom of the sales funnel are being charged as leads.

 Bottom line: Website Conversion has the same audience reach but with a relatively higher lead count at a lower cost.